technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/firstpersoncamera/settingup.md

 * Vertical Movent: Space and Left Shift
 * Camera Rotation: Mouse

+---

+**Ensuring Proper Camera Setup**

+Controls:

-If you were to try and use the camera array currently, you will probably notice that the camera array cannot move down.
+If you are using the provided camera array and you were to try and use it currently, you will probably notice that the camera array cannot move down.
 That is because the input for moving down is not set in the project settings.
 To set up this control, go to ```Edit > Project Settings```

 ![Project Settings](images/projectsettings.png)